doyyan/kubernetes/README.md

 ## Quick Start
 Create and navigate to a directory in the filesystem with write access and

-First ensure Docker is running locally and check current kubectl config by running
+First ensure Docker is running locally and check if connected to the correct k8s cluster by running

 ```kubectl config current-context```